alfman99/INDI_Activitat1/README.md

 2. make
 3. ./Exercici_bloc1

-Move with key s and key d
+Move with key a and key d